 There are two paths.

 Option 2: Self-insured plan.
 The CRA does recognize self-insured PHSPs, but structuring one correctly requires careful attention to documentation and compliance.
-You would need a written plan document, a process for verifying that expenses qualify under ITA Section 118.2, and records that demonstrate the plan operates in the nature of insurance.
-Most accountants advise using a third-party administrator because it simplifies compliance and clearly satisfies the "nature of insurance" requirement.
+You need a written plan, a clear reimbursement process, and records that show the plan is operating in the nature of insurance.

 When choosing a provider, look for: